Back to PHOTO GALLERY

 Students at Kasavoni Primary School in front of their new rainwater catchment and storage system, with a delighted Francis in the back row!

-Students at Kalanga Primary School with their new rainwater storage system . . .
+Students at Kalanga Primary School with their new rainwater catchment and storage system . . .

-. . . and a similar system at another one of the schools, Kathanze Secondary.
+. . . and a similar system at another school, Kathanze Secondary.

 “THANK YOU!” these little scholars tell us.